 *Important* Produce should be fresh.
 Wash well to prevent ingestion of chemicals.
 Do not leave vegetables overnight for the birds to eat the following day!

 Nuts: Shelled and un-shelled peanuts, walnuts, chestnuts.

-Vitamin-rich foods: sunflower seeds, oats, milo, eggs, cabbage, Brussels sprouts, cauliflower, and peanuts.
+Vitamin-rich foods: sunflower seeds, oats, milo, eggs, cabbage, brussel sprouts, cauliflower, and peanuts.

 Mineral-rich foods: pumpkin seeds, bananas, carrots, nuts, and peanuts.

 Vitamins and minerals are only needed in small quantities, so you can use commercial multivitamin-mineral supplements as well.

-Cuttlefish bones and oyster shells are great sources of calcium and should be given to your birds if they begin to lay eggs.
+Cuttlefish bones and oyster shells are great sources of calcium and should be given to your birds especially if they begin to lay eggs.